Get your copy of the ACSM CPT exam cheat sheet. It helps immensely for studying for the exam.

-Force produced by muscles are transferred into the tendons, and these pull on bones and other structures to which they are connected, like the skin.
+The force produced by muscles is transferred into the tendons, and these pull on bones and other structures to which they are connected, like the skin.

-Since most of our muscle cross a joint, when they contract they pull one of the bones toward the other.
+Since most of our muscles cross a joint, they pull one of the bones toward the other when they contract.

-All movements require muscles working together to produce movement, never usually one muscle doing all of the work.
+All movements require muscles working together to move, never usually one muscle doing all of the work.

 We typically classify muscles based on the role they have during movement.